BA (Hons) Criminology student Hannah gives her tips on what to read and do during the summer before starting your course at ARU.

-A few tips on how to prepare before joining your criminology course.
+A few tips on how to prepare before joining your BA (Hons) Criminology degree.

 1. Read the news!

 I cannot stress enough the importance of this one.
 In Criminology, you are often referring to articles, news stories and journalists in the media so it is crucial to stay up to date.
 This is simple: download a news app (eg BBC News) and spend a few minutes a day strolling through the stories and reading anything that seems relevant (for example policy changes, crime news, terrorism).
 When you see a news story that is particularly controversial, it is a great idea to research other news websites to see different perspectives of the same story (eg BBC vs The Guardian vs The Times) and note the differences and similarities – for example, how they perceive the offender or victim or how they explain a crime or policy change.
 This will be extremely useful and a great habit to get familiar with, as you will be doing this throughout your degree.

 It is never too early to get prepared.
 Get into your local library or your nearest city library and look at the law/criminology section.
 Take some time reading around criminological theories, case studies, different types of crime, the media and the criminal justice system.
 You may feel overwhelmed by how much information is out there but there is no harm in getting used to the different types of textbooks.

 3. Specific reading